Black Springs, New South Wales: Facilities

 The village retains a public school, established in 1881, and Catholic Church but in 2018 the town's Anglican church was controversially sold to pay compensation to victims of historic child sexual abuse within the diocese.

 History

-The original inhabitants of the land around Black Spring river were Australian Aborigines of the Wiradjuri or Gundungara clans.
+The original inhabitants of the land around Black Spring river were Indigenous Australians of the Wiradjuri or Gundungara clans.

 Explorer Charles Throsby reached Black Springs on 25 April 1819.
 Lachlan Macquarie visited the Cookbundoon Range in October 1820 and the first settlement in the area was in 1826.

 United Irishmen James Meehan, Edward Redmond and Philip Hogan were the first settlers at Black Spring.

 The cemetery has the graves of many pioneers of the area including Patrick Hanrahan, a member of Cox's road gang of 1814 and a pioneer of Black Springs, John Foley a Bushranger and Thomas Kessey a convict and pioneer of the area.
 Mary Hogan, née McMahon, often regarded as the matriarch of the original Black Springs community.

 Bushranger and ex-convict Edward Lanigan was also active in the area.